Introduction-to-Computer-Engineering/assignment-9-workshop-in-applied-ethics-vincefeil/applied-ethics.md

       Helpful effects: a) It would provide economic freedom for the individual. b)It would add ease in the evelopement of new                 products.

     ii) Below, give an explicit definition of the fine line between the benefit and detriment of your innovation at two moments of its          lifetime:

-    (a) immediately upon launch;

       a.
 Immediately upon launch: It would cause a spike in laptops being thrown away and cause excess waste and impact on the                    enviornment

-    (b) after enough time for it to be absorbed into everyday life.

       b.
 After enough time for it to be absorbed into everyday life: We would lose the ability to adapt to different                              softwares or User Interfaces.